hashicorp/terraform-provider-aws/website/docs/r/sns_topic_subscription.html.markdown

 * `sqs` -- delivery of JSON-encoded message to an Amazon SQS queue
 * `application` -- delivery of JSON-encoded message to an EndpointArn for a mobile app and device
 * `sms` -- delivery text message

-Partially supported SNS protocols include:

 * `http` -- delivery of JSON-encoded messages via HTTP.
-Supported only for the end points that auto confirms the subscription.
 * `https` -- delivery of JSON-encoded messages via HTTPS.
-Supported only for the end points that auto confirms the subscription.

-Unsupported protocols include the following:

 * `email` -- delivery of message via SMTP
 * `email-json` -- delivery of JSON-encoded message via SMTP

-These are unsupported because the endpoint needs to be authorized and does not generate an ARN until the target email address has been validated.
-This breaks the Terraform model and as a result are not currently supported.
+-> NOTE:
+You should receive a confirmation message at the configured endpoint and validate the subscription.

 ### Specifying endpoints